 The President's Award For Staff Excellence - This award is given annually to a member of the Catawba College staff who has distinguished him or herself in achieving excellence in job performance and contributed to a strengthening of community spirit on the campus.
-The award recipient is selected through nominations from the entire faculty and staff and final selection of nominations is made by the Staff Council.
+The award recipient is selected through nominations from the entire faculty and staff and final selection of nominations is made by the President of the College.